aptech/docs/docs/CR-timestr.rst

 ----------------
 .. function:: timestr(t)

-    :param t: or a zero.
-If
-        the input is 0, the time function will be called to return the current system time.
+    :param t: 4x1 vector from the time function or a zero.
+If the input is 0, the :func:`time` function will be called to return the current system time.
-    :type t: 4x1 vector from the time function
+    :type t: scalar or vector

-    :returns: ts (*8 character string*) containing current time in the format:  hr:mn:sc
+    :returns: ts (*8 character string*) containing current time in the format: ``hr:mn:sc``

 Examples
 ----------------